 Gradually, more carriages were ordered to suit the new design.
 From the early 1990s, the carriages were manufactured by Kockums in Malmö because Kalmar Verkstad – which had built the earlier carriages in the 1980s – had ceased production of passenger carriages.
 One observation with the Kockums carriages is the bodysides where the ribbing effect is replaced by a smooth panel at window height.

 B2 Second Class

 In need of more carriages, and noting the success of the BF4, SJ ordered a revised version of the B7/BF4, and 45 were delivered as B2, with an interior more akin to the BF4 than the B7.
 All seats were arranged in groups around tables, either with 3+1 seating or 2+2.
 Separating walls (which did not reach all the way up to the ceiling) between the seating groups made the interior more cosy than the open lounge environment in B7.
 The B2 carriages had previously been rented out to Tågkompaniet and Veolia and are now leased to SJ for traffic to upper Norrland.
 In 2007 and 2008 they were modernised and the interior was rebuilt.
 The seating groups were removed and the carriages were given a traditional salon decor instead.
 They were also repainted in SSRT’s colour scheme in grey and red.

 R4 Restaurant etc

-15 restaurant coaches, R4, were included, which replaced older coaches such as the R3.
-The coaches were furnished with kitchens in the middle and areas with seating either side.
+15 restaurant carriages, R4, were included, which replaced older carriages such as the R3.
+The carriages were furnished with kitchens in the middle and areas with seating either side.
 Originally, one section was designed for café guests and one for restaurant guests.
 The interior of the café part was partly rebuilt in the 1990s.
-They were originally painted in brown, but in the early 1990s they received a colour scheme in red and black, in addition to one coach painted completely in red.
+They were originally painted in brown, but in the early 1990s they received a colour scheme in red and black, in addition to one carriage painted completely in red.